H3rby7/reverse-eng-stuttgart-bh/README.md

 2. Saved that list as `.csv`
 3. [Created a JSON that maps rank to ID/Title](#map-rank-to-id)

+***NOTE: CSV has actually been modified afterwards to be displayable in github***

 ## Map Rank to ID

+Created a JSON that maps rank to ID/Title

 1. Replace `"` with `\"` to escape `"`
 2. REGEX Replace: `(\d+) \| (\d+) \| (.*)` with `"$1": {"id": "$2", "title": "$3"},`